We spoke with medical oncologist Chau Dang about her role as Chief of MSK’s newest suburban outpatient treatment center in West Harrison, New York.

 Medical oncologist Chau Dang specializes in the treatment of women with breast cancer, and her research focuses on developing more-effective and less-toxic treatment strategies.
-Recently, Dr. Dang was appointed Chief of the Medical Oncology Service at MSK West Harrison, our newest suburban outpatient treatment center, opening in October.
+Recently, Dr. Dang was appointed Chief of the Medical Oncology Service at MSK Westchester, our newest suburban outpatient treatment center, opening in October.
 We spoke to Dr. Dang about her new role and why she’s excited to work closer to home.

 Can you talk a little bit about what your new job will entail?

 I will be the Chief of the medical oncologists practicing at our West Harrison site.
 Even though I am a breast cancer medical oncologist, I will be overseeing the activities of oncologists who specialize in other types of cancer, managing their clinical duties as well as their research activities.
 I will make sure that our doctors will have protected time to carry out their research, and I will also be collaborating with their disease-specific chiefs in Manhattan.
 Most of our physicians will be clinical investigators, meaning that they will also be conducting clinical research in their disease type.